 - Email Design and Content: legitimate links, attachments, words and graphics.

 - Technical Optimisations: SPF, DKIM records and IP, domain reputation.

 - Performance Metrics: email open rates, click-through rates and spam complaint reports.

 Setting up email authentication methods is a crucial step in establishing trust between you and your email service provider.
 Authenticated messages have significantly better inbox delivery rates.
 There are several ways to verify an email, and it’s a good idea to fulfill all of them.

-Sender Policy Framework (SPF): It's a domain name system (DNS) record that specifies the IP addresses from which your domain can send emails.
-Spammers will not be able to send messages on behalf of your domain if you use this email authentication mechanism.
+Sender Policy Framework (SPF): It’s a domain name system (DNS) record that specifies the IP addresses from which your domain can send emails.
+Spammers cannot send messages on your domain’s behalf if you use this email authentication mechanism.